-The Foster Youth to Independence (FYI) Initiative provides Housing Choice Voucher (HCV) assistance to youth with a history of foster care involvement and who are experiencing or at risk of experiencing homelessness.
-Similar to the Family Unification Program (FUP) vouchers for youth, the FYI Initiative carries a 36-month limit, with an option to extend the rental assistance an additional 24 months if the FYI participant meets the extension eligibility criteria set by HUD.
-FYI requires a partnership between the issuing PHA and the local public child welfare agency (PCWA).
+The Foster Youth to Independence (FYI) Initiative was established in 2019 to provide Housing Choice Voucher (HCV) assistance to youth with a history of foster care involvement and who are experiencing or at risk of experiencing homelessness.
+Similar to the Family Unification Program (FUP) vouchers for youth, the FYI Initiative carries a 36-month limit on assistance and requires a partnership between the issuing PHA and the local public child welfare agency (PCWA).
 The PCWA refers potentially eligible youth who have been involved in the foster care system to the program and is responsible for providing or securing the provision of supportive services for participating youth during the term of their program participation.
+A distinguishing feature of the FYI Initiative compared to FUP vouchers is that HUD provides the FYI vouchers through both a competitive and non-competitive application process.
 Once youth are identified by PCWAs and referred to their partnering PHAs, the PHAs screen for HCV eligibility.

+In 2025, SDHC was awarded an allocation of FYI vouchers for youth that are between the ages of 18 and 24 who left foster care, will leave foster care within 180days and are homeless or at-risk of becoming homeless.
 A Memorandum of Understanding was executed between SDHC and the County of San Diego, Health and Human Services Agency Child and Family Well-Being (CFWB) and the Regional Task Force of Homelessness.
 SDHC, upon receipt of a FYI referral(s), must compare the name(s) with youth already on the PHA's HCV waiting list.
 Any youth on the PHA's HCV waiting list that matches with the CFWB referral must be assisted in order of their position on the waiting list in accordance with PHA admission policies.
 Any youth certified by CFWB as eligible and not on the HCV waiting list must be placed on the wait list.